AnthonyGiretti/Calzolari-EFCore-Flurl-FakeBearerToken-TestServer/README.md

 });
 ```

-If you expect an autoincremented Id it works like if you wer eusing EntityFramework within your application:
+If you expect an auto incremented Id it works like if you were using EntityFramework within your application:

 ```csharp
 var country = Fixture.Create<Country>();